jaykepeters/AppBlocker/README.md

+# New idea!
+Use plist so that Jamf Now and such can push the blocked apps to the agent...
+This would be amazing!
+Maybe we use some monitoring observer to see that the file changes and reload accordingly. ]

 # keysToRemove: remove duplicates, or ignore such as appPath...
 All other appInfo parameters same, remove dupes...
 # exclude /Library/Widgets and /Library/Scripts, none have cfbids
 # note that automator apps can be blocked by wildcarding com.apple.automator.*